ValeData/GRBAnalysis/source/index.rst

 This guide is **practical**, its purpose is to gain enough technique to start your work, also it provides some links for deepening your knowledge.

-Hope it will act as the entry of your new GRB data world.
+Hope it acts as the entry of your new GRB data world.

 .. toctree::